-D. Frameworks and Methodologies Relative to the Triptych
+4. Frameworks and Methodologies Relative to the Triptych

 The question then arises: how can we capture these linkages and the different factors?
 A complication, just noted, is that the different stages of the poverty, hunger (or nutritional) and mortality transitions may even require different measurements.
-The most self-defining of the trio is mortality which is the same everywhere - a death is a self-defining event -- but once it is looked at in detail (by cause; by health factors that underpin it) then immediately difficulties are encountered.
+The most self-defining of the trio is mortality which is the same everywhere - a death is a self-defining event - but once it is looked at in detail (by cause; by health factors that underpin it) then immediately difficulties are encountered.

 To add to this there is a lack of frameworks.
 Although fragments exist, there is no overarching schema on the area under review.
 That said, the seminar papers produced a number of frameworks.
-For example, one was Samosir's at the macro-level for an Indonesia-Japan comparison; at the micro-level Bhagava mapped the relationships between HIV/AIDS morbidty/mortality and poverty were modeled; and there were the life-span framework of Navaneetham.
-(Nava/Chris please give references)
+For example, one was O.B.
+Samosir's at the macro-level for an Indonesia-Japan comparison; at the micro-level P.K.
+Bhargava mapped the relationships between HIV/AIDS morbidity/mortality and poverty; and there was the life-span framework used by K. Navaneetham in his study.